Back to Blog

 • WhatsApp Business: Share the app link with your existing WhatsApp customer base

-• Google My Business: Add app download link to your business profile
+• Google My Business: Add the app download link to your business profile

-• First-order incentive: Offer a meaningful discount (flat INR 100-200 off or a free item) on the first app order.
+• First-order incentive: Offer a real discount (flat INR 100-200 off or a free item) on the first app order.
 The acquisition cost is far lower than what you pay in aggregator commissions.

 Retention Tactics